happyekereene/DSA-CAPSTONE-PROJECT-2/README.md

 ### Data Analysis
 ---
--Descriptive Statistics and Aggregation
+1. Descriptive Statistics and Aggregation
-1. Used the Table tools tab to create a simplified Bonus% table based on data from the Palmoria Group Bonus Rules table.
+  * Used the Table tools tab to create a simplified Bonus% table based on data from the Palmoria Group Bonus Rules table.
-2. Also used DAX Query to create calculated columns such as Salary Band, Bonus %, Bonus Amount and Total Amount in the main table (The Palmoria Group emp-data).
+  * Also used DAX Query to create calculated columns such as Salary Band, Bonus %, Bonus Amount and Total Amount in the main table (The Palmoria Group emp-data).

-- Queries
+2. Queries
-1. Calculation of the "Salary Band" column
+  * Calculation of the "Salary Band" column

-Salary Band = IF('Palmoria Group emp-data'[Salary]<=30000,"$21K-$30K",
+    Salary Band =
+              IF('Palmoria Group emp-data'[Salary]<=30000,"$21K-$30K",
               IF('Palmoria Group emp-data'[Salary]<=40000,"$31K-$40K",
               IF('Palmoria Group emp-data'[Salary]<=50000,"$41K-$50K",
               IF('Palmoria Group emp-data'[Salary]<=60000,"$51K-$60K",